 Reading up on hypothyroidism and related conditions in books, articles, medical journals etc. will give you the knowledge you need to become your own advocate and make some changes.
 You’ll feel empowered and more in control of your health, too.

-Finding the right thyroid medication and your optimal dosage is also crucial.
-It may require some experimenting and patience before you find your sweet spot, and other factors such as sex hormone imbalances and abnormal cortisol levels can also affect it.
 Most conventional doctors and endocrinologists only prescribe T4-only medications such as Levothyroxine or Synthroid, which is the inactive thyroid hormone T4, and hope your body converts it to the active thyroid hormone T3, but a lot of us have trouble converting.
-So you’ll need to consider other thyroid medications such as synthetic T3 and natural desiccated thyroid.
-These can be prescribed, but many patients are now taking to self-sourcing their own, although this is by no means ideal and can be dangerous.
+So you may need to consider other thyroid medications such as synthetic T3 and natural desiccated thyroid.
+These can be prescribed.

 Online groups and forums can also provide you with help, support, advice and even useful information to help you on your way to recovery, too.
 Forums are known for patients empowering other patients, giving them useful sources of information and helping you realise that you’re not alone in this battle.

-With this in mind, you’ll also want to consider removing the people from your life who do the opposite.
-The energy suckers, the ones who bring you down or make you feel like crap.
+With this in mind, you’ll also need to consider removing the people from your life who do the opposite.
+The energy suckers, the ones who bring you down or make you feel worse.
 If they cause you any kind of stress or negative emotions, they won’t help you in managing a condition that is so heavily linked to your stress glands, the adrenals.

-Stress overworks the adrenal glands, which work in balance with the thyroid gland.
+Stress overworks the adrenal glands, which work in balance with the thyroid.
 Many people with hypothyroidism therefore, also have adrenal dysfunction.
 You’ll need to implement things to encourage good adrenal health, such as relaxation, a good bedtime routine, a good diet and even supplements of essential vitamins and minerals.

-Gentle exercise can also be enjoyable and give you a sense of a full, active life and get you out the house.
+The right exercise can also be enjoyable and give you a sense of a full, active life and get you out the house.
+Bear in mind though, that the wrong kind of exercise and over-exercising can do more harm than good, so it’s wise to rediscover what exercise works for you so that it doesn’t stress the body further.
 Many people with hypothyroidism enjoy gentle walks, yoga, pilates and swimming.
 Getting some fresh air and a change of scenery can be very beneficial.
 Just be sure to listen to your body and take it at your own pace.